MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

 We recommend using three [Microsoft 365 groups](/microsoft-365/admin/create-groups/compare-groups#microsoft-365-groups) for this, one for each persona.
 This group type is an email-enabled security group and can be associated with a Microsoft team for collaboration between the people in the group.

 >[!IMPORTANT]
->The admin configuring the [inventory components](setup-core-components.md) needs to be an owner of these groups.
+>As part of the [inventory of a tenants Power Platform resources](setup-core-components.md), makers are added to the group you define for the **Power Platform Maker persona**.
+You can share apps and other resources relevant to makers with this group.
+In order for makers to be added to the group, the admin or service account setting up the [inventory components](setup-core-components.md) needs to be an owner of these groups.

 Some processes part of the CoE Starter Kit send [Power Automate Approvals](/power-automate/get-started-approvals) and [Adaptive Cards for Microsoft Teams](/power-automate/overview-adaptive-cards).
 These can't be assigned to a group.
 You therefore also need an individual named admin that these communications can go to.
 In addition to the above groups, you will therefore also need: